linsight/react-keyboard-event-handler/README.md

 2. Event propagation is not supported.
 However, Key events on wrapped components are bubbled up and handled by at the document level by this component.

-Therefore, when teting with Enzyme:
+Therefore, when testing with Enzyme:

 1. We can only simulate keyboard events fired from `document.body`;
 1. `mount` is required.